privacybydesign/pbdf-website/pages/en/people.md

 ---

 The board of the Privacy by Design foundation consists of the people listed below.
-They all fulfil their role in the board in a personal capacity and are not being paid for it.
+They all fulfill their role in the board in a personal capacity and are not being paid for it.

  * **Chairman**: Bart Jacobs (b.jacobs 'at' privacybydesign.foundation)